fusepoolP3/p3-literal-extraction-transformer/README.md

         -T "myDataset.ttl" \
         "http://localhost:8305/?transformer=http%3A%2F%2Flocalhost%3A8088%2F"

-This will send the RDF data contained in the `myDataset.ttl` file to the LiteralExtraction transformer running at `http://localhost:8305`.
+This will send the RDF data contained in the `myDataset.ttl`-file to the LiteralExtraction transformer running at `http://localhost:8305`.
 Literals of this dataset will be analysed by using a transformer running at `http://localhost:8088/`.
 For Literal predicates, the referenced entity predicate and assigend topic predicate the default values will be used.

-NOTE that the "Content-Location" header is not used by the Literal Extraction Transformer implementation.
+NOTE: the "Content-Location" header is not used by the Literal Extraction Transformer implementation.

 As the Literal Extraction Transformer is asynchronous it will validate the